Marvykeys/Boilerplate-mean-variance-standard-deviation-calculator/README.md

 # Mean-variance-standard-deviation-calculator
-Create a function named calculate() in mean_var_std.py that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.
+As one of the final tasks at the end of the FREECODECAMP Python For Data Analysis Course, I was required to create a function named calculate() that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.

 The input of the function should be a list containing 9 digits.
 The function should convert the list into a 3 x 3 Numpy array, and then return a dictionary containing the mean, variance, standard deviation, max, min, and sum along both axes and for the flattened matrix.

-The returned dictionary should follow this format:
+The returned dictionary is required to be in this format:

 ```Python
 {